Last updated November 20, 2020

 For those not attending Mass, but wishing to receive Communion, prior to coming to the church, you must participate in the LIVE celebration of Mass FOR THAT DAY on line or on TV, otherwise you must recite the Confiteor (“I confess to Almighty God and to you, my brothers and sisters,…), the Lord’s Prayer and the prayer at Invitation to Communion (“Lord, I am not worthy that You should enter under my roof,…”) prior to reception of Communion.
 Shut-ins are asked to call the office to arrange for a timer they can receive a visit.

-Parishioners are asked to wear masks/face coverings when arriving to and leaving Mass and coming forward for Communion.
+Parishioners are required to wear masks at all times within the church buildings, except those who are medically exempt.
 Those under the age of two, those who would have difficulty removing their own masks, and those with pre-existing respiratory conditions which would make wearing a mask difficult (such as severe asthma sufferers), are DISCOURAGED from wearing masks.
-Masked are mandated for when physical distancing is not possible – when you will be within 2 metres of another person.

 Currently, Catholics are dispensed from the canonical obligation to attend Mass on Sunday, so if you are concerned for your health, please stay home; also, if you are experiencing ANY cold or flu symptoms, please stay home.